 - If the Planning Director approves the application, such approval shall be predicated on: a) the owning entity and the Town entering into a binding Operation and Maintenance plan as indicated in Section 17.7.3.B and b) the posting of a surety bond or other equivalent security as provided in Section 17.7.3.C.
 Such approval shall be indicated on the application and on both copies of the plans submitted with the application.
-A copy of the approved application and one copy of the plans shall be returned to the applicant. - 2.
-If the Planning Director disapproves the application, the reasons for such action shall be sent by first class mail [Remove unless state statute requires first class mail] by the Planning Director to the applicant within five working days of the disapproval.
+A copy of the approved application and one copy of the plans shall be returned to the applicant. - If the Planning Director disapproves the application, the reasons for such action shall be sent by personal delivery, electronic mail, or first class mail by the Planning Director to the applicant within five working days of the disapproval.
 The applicant may make revisions or changes and submit a revised plan.
 The application fee may be waived if the Planning Director determines the changes are not substantial.